-For the beginner there is a lot to consider in terms of what to carry, what to ride, what research to carry out, what to prepare for on the road etc. I hope the following is a good start in that preparation.
+For the beginner there is a lot to consider in terms of what to carry, what to ride, what research to carry out, what to prepare for on the road etc. I hope the following is a good start.

 My cycle touring has been mainly in warm climates and on a bicycle.
 Countries that I have toured include the UK (England, Scotland & Wales), Canada, USA, Australia, Austria, Belgium, Croatia, Czech Republic, Denmark, France, Germany, Italy, The Netherlands, Portugal, Poland, Slovenia, Spain, Sweden and Switzerland.
 I have visited many other countries and know how things are and I think that the detail and principles above will apply there as well.

-My tour durations vary between 9 weeks on the road to 3 days.
+My tour durations vary between 3 days to 9 weeks.
 In principle little changes but I have experienced several scenarios.